jklausa/swift-bcbp/README.md

 Most other packages usually only support _parsing_ the format, this one explicitly also supports _creating_ the BCBP data.

+## Design / Goals

+The goal of the project is simple: if you got a Boarding Pass from an airline, this library should be able to parse it.

+This means being _extremely_ liberal in accepting misformatted boarding passes, instead of following the BCBP spec closely.

+Another goal is to preserve the existing formatting, including out-of-spec behavior, when _printing_ the boarding pass — e.g. you should be able to round-trip between a String, parsed Boarding Pass, back to String and get the _exact same result_.

+A "strict" mode, where out-of-specs behavior is corrected when outputting might be added in the future.

 ## Status

 Very much WIP, not ready for any kind of usage.